Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Process primer design with Primer C-VAE

 \subsubsection{Data pre-processing for generating the downstream dataset}

-The reverse primer design process requires two specific inputs: target variant sequences and validated forward primers.
-Our preprocessing workflow begins by precisely locating validated forward primers within target sequences, followed by systematic analysis of potential reverse primer binding regions.
-These binding regions extend from the forward primer position to the sequence's 3' terminus.
-Since DNA sequences are conventionally oriented in the 5' to 3' direction, reverse primer binding sites must be positioned downstream of the forward primer.
+Reverse primer design requires target-class sequences and validated forward primers.
+We first locate each validated forward primer within each target sequence and then define the downstream region in which the reverse primer binding site must lie, i.e., the segment extending from the end of the forward primer to the 3$'$ terminus on the reference sequence.
+This reflects the standard convention that sequences are indexed in the 5$' \rightarrow$3$'$ direction, and reverse primers are chosen downstream of the forward primer to yield the desired amplicon length.